 10. Questions yourself about choice

 There are two keys to reading critically.
-The first one is learning to understand when something is on you and when something is on the book and the writing.
+The first is learning to understand when something is on you and the writing.

 The second key is always to ask why.
 It can teach you to be more critical in other areas of your life.
 Also, you don’t have to read all the time critically, and that’s completely fine.
 Choose your favorite category that you feel and don’t follow others’ choices.
 Your choice supports your mind and mind to defeat the difficulty.